- Prayer and Worship

 Pray for those who have carried and been inspired by the World Youth Day cross since 1984, which continues to travel from Rome through each World Youth Day host country in preparation for the international pilgrimage.
 One of the original World Youth Day crosses can be found at Centro San Lorenzo (the International Youth Center) at the Vatican in Rome.

 Day of prayer for catechists and teachers of the faith.
 Pray for those who taught you.
-Find all the details and resources for this celebration here.
+Read More about the details and resources for this celebration

 Pray for lasting peace and global solidarity.
-Learn more or join an event here.
+Learn more or join an event at their website.

 St. Therese, one of the patrons of WYDUSA pilgrims, died on this day in 1897 at age 24.
-Learn more about the Little Flower here.
+Learn more about the Little Flower in the news release.

 By accepting this message, you will be leaving the website of the